Mimi's Organic Eats » Recipes » Cookies

 - Light Brown Sugar: Using all light brown sugar makes these organic cookies extra chewy with a rich flavor.
 I use my homemade light brown sugar, but store bought also works.

 - Milk: Use whole milk for the best results.
 You need the fat in whole milk, as water can dry out cookies so don't use a skim or reduced fat milk.
-I also prefer grassfed milk for the best flavor and most nutrients.
+Dairy free or plant-based milk like coconut, almond or oat milk is also a great option.

 - Baking Soda: I use baking soda as this is a quick rise bake and there’s an acid (brown sugar) to react with the baking soda.
 Be sure to check out my post the Difference Between Baking Soda and Baking Powder for more info on leavening agents.

 - Chocolate Candies: I use organic chocolate candies from Azure.
-This is the only place I’ve found all organic candies and they’re so good!
+This is the only place I’ve found all organic chocolate candies and they’re so good!
+If you don't have chocolate candies, you can use chocolate chips in their place.

 - Raisins: I use organic raisins for added sweetness and texture.
 This is optional as they are not in traditional Monster Cookies, but I really love what they add to these organic cookies!